andwati/andwati.github.io/content/posts/obsidian-sync.md

 When looking up on how to implement this I found some breakthrough from this [stack overflow](https://stackoverflow.com/questions/7195503/setting-up-a-cron-job-in-windows) post.
 There are suggestions on how to do this using cron jobs in wsl.
 They are worth a look at.
 This article on [powershell](https://learn.microsoft.com/en-us/powershell/module/scheduledtasks/new-scheduledtask?view=windowsserver2022-ps) with windows server was also helpful.

 [^note]: This method is only optimal for desktop sync.
-To sync accross devices obsidian has a paid plan that has some extrafeatures Such as Sync notes across devices, End-to-end encryption, Version history, Priority email support.
+To sync across devices obsidian has a paid plan that has some extra features Such as Sync notes across devices, End-to-end encryption, Version history, Priority email support.
 Consider checking it out at [https://obsidian.md/pricing](https://obsidian.md/pricing)